 The School of Education offers a Certificate in Teaching designed to prepare graduate students as certified secondary classroom teachers.
 This program includes theory, pedagogy, and an intense practicum and internship.
-Coursework toward Teacher certification is completed in 16 months.
-The student enrolls at UOG as a Graduate, Non-degree seeking student.
+Coursework toward teacher certification is completed in 16 months.
+The student enrolls at UOG as a Graduate, Nondegree seeking student.
 The student must be admitted into Graduate School following all university policies and procedures.
 All coursework must be completed to receive a UOG Endorsement recommendation.
 Coursework can be applied to the UOG Masters in Teaching (MAT) program in accordance with UOG Graduate School rules and regulations.

-- 1. Meet all University requirements stated under Academic Regulations. - 2.
-A degree in a field outside of Education.
+- 1. Meet all University requirements stated under Academic Regulations. - A degree in a field outside of Education.
 Fifteen (15) units of coursework (6 of which must be upper division credits) in the content area in which certification is being sought.
 Content areas include: Language Arts, Math, Science, Social Studies, Health/PE, World Language, Business, and Consumer Family Science.
-REQUIRED TRANSCRIPT ANALYSIS FORM COMPLETION AND EVALUATION. - 3.
-Praxis I scores of 176 Reading, 173 Writing and 170 Math AND Praxis II Content scores which meet GCEC score requirements in the specified content area. - 4.
-Two letters of recommendation that speak to the applicant's scholarly knowledge in the content area and aptitude to work with youth. - 5.
+REOUIRED TRANSCRIPT ANALYSIS FORM COMPLETION AND EVALUATION. - Praxis I scores of 176 Reading, 173 Writing and 170 Math or Praxis Core Reading 156, Writing 162, and Math 150.
+Additionally required: Praxis Subject Assessment scores which meet GCEC score requirements in the specified content area. - Two letters of recommendation that speak to the applicant's scholarly knowledge in the content area and aptitude to work with youth. - 5.
 A written statement of accomplishments, interests, and goals relating to teaching. - 6.
-Admissions interview.
+Admission interview.
 Entry into the program is contingent on passing this interview with the MAT chair.
 The MAT Program trains students to work in middle and high school public and private settings.
 Because participants will teach minors in very sensitive settings, it is crucial that those who are admitted and graduated from this program have integrity and competency.

-- 1. Maintain minimum of 3.00 GPA for all coursework in the program.
+- Maintain a cumulative minimum GPA of 3.00 for all coursework in the program.
 Graduate courses with grades less than a B require written program faculty and administration approval to continue in the program. - 2.
-Maintain an electronic teaching portfolio aligned with the SOE Conceptual Framework, INTASC, NBPTS and GTPS standards to be reviewed each semester by the student's committee.
-The portfolio will be used as a basis for assessment and advisement throughout the graduate studies experience and will be closely monitored at major decision points such as admission to candidacy, midpoint, and exit. - 3.
-Praxis II scores which meet Guam Teacher Certification requirements in the content area in which certification is being sought by admission to the program and no later than completion of twelve (12) credits. - 4.
-Praxis II scores which meet Guam Teacher Certification requirements in Learning and Teaching (PLT) before enrolling in ED698 Internship.
-This is the final examination for the certificate.
+Maintain an electronic teaching portfolio aligned with the SOE Conceptual Framework, INTASC, and GTPS standards to be reviewed each semester by the student's committee.
+The portfolio will be used as a basis for assessment and advisement throughout the graduate studies experience and will be closely monitored at major decision points such as admission to candidacy, midpoint, and exit.

+Praxis, Principles of Learning and Teaching (PLT) scores which meet Guam Teacher Certification requirements after the completion of 21 credits and at least one semester before graduation.
+This is the Comprehensive examination for the degree.
 REQUIRED BEFORE INTERNSHIP.